Generalized kernel distance covariance in high dimensions: non-null CLTs and power universality: Generalized kernel distance correlation tests

 In particular, the above corollary shows that the distance correlation test (\ref{def:test_t}) gives a separation rate in $\pnorm{\cdot}{F}$ of order $(pq)^{1/4}/n^{1/2}$, i.e., the testing error (Type I $+$ Type II error) on the left side is bounded by any prescribed $\alpha$ for $\zeta\rightarrow\infty$ in the regime (\ref{def:hd_regime}).
 In view of the power universality derived in Theorem \ref{thm:dcov_power}, the above results continues to hold when the distance correlation test $\Psi(\bm{X},\bm{Y};\alpha)$ in (\ref{def:test_t}) is replaced by the generalized kernel distance correlation test $\Psi_{f,\gamma}(\bm{X},\bm{Y};\alpha)$ in (\ref{def:dist_cor_kernel}) under the assumption that Assumption \ref{assump:kernel} holds and $\rho_X,\rho_Y$ are contained in $[1/M,M]$ for some $M>1$.

-The separation rate $(pq)^{1/4}/n^{1/2}$ in $\pnorm{\cdot}{F}$, as will be shown in the following theorem, cannot be improved in a minimax sense, and therefore the (generalized) distance correlation tests (\ref{def:test_t}) and (\ref{def:dist_cor_kernel}) are rate-optimal in this minimax sense.
+The separation rate $(pq)^{1/4}/n^{1/2}$ in $\pnorm{\cdot}{F}$, as will be shown in the following theorem, cannot be improved in a minimax sense.
+While previous covariance testing literature has mostly focused on the likelihood-ratio test \cite{jiang2013central, jiang2015likelihood, qi2019limiting, dette2020likelihood, dornemann2023likelihood}, this implies that the (generalized) distance correlation tests (\ref{def:test_t}) and (\ref{def:dist_cor_kernel}) are rate-optimal in this minimax sense.
+We prove the lower bound in the special case of Gaussian distribution in (\ref{def:main_dist}).